 Please see the full Public Document Pack Here which includes the 2023/24 Council Budget Setting Report.

-We asked Havering pupils in academic year 6 upwards a series of questions based around the themes of our developing Children and Young People Plan.
-The survey was delivered through the ‘Mind of My Own’ app and website, and the questions were co-produced with children and young people.
+We asked Havering pupils in academic year 6 upwards a series of questions based around the themes of our Starting Well Plan.
+The survey was delivered online, with our established engagement partner ‘Mind of My Own’, and the questions were co-produced with children and young people.

 The themes covered were: Aspiration, Discrimination and Hate, the Cost of Living and how children and young people feel about the local area.